techidaily/site-games-able/source/_posts/can-you-control-your-ps4-with-ps5-controller.md

 ## How Do PS5 Controllers Work on PS4 Using Remote Play on Mobile?

- If you don't have a computer, you can also download the Remote Play app on the[App Store](https://apps.apple.com/us/app/ps-remote-play/id1436192460) or on[Google Play](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2012734/https://play.google.com/store/apps/details?id=com.playstation.remoteplay&cjevent=b7556139646111ee834a011c0a18b8f6) and use that instead.
-First, you need to[put the PS5 controller in pairing mode](https://www.makeuseof.com/how-to-ps5-dualsense-controller-pairing-mode/) and pair it with your mobile device through Bluetooth.
+ If you don't have a computer, you can also download the Remote Play app on the [App Store](https://apps.apple.com/us/app/ps-remote-play/id1436192460) or on [Google Play](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2012734/https://play.google.com/store/apps/details?id=com.playstation.remoteplay&cjevent=b7556139646111ee834a011c0a18b8f6) and use that instead.
+First, you need to [put the PS5 controller in pairing mode](https://www.makeuseof.com/how-to-ps5-dualsense-controller-pairing-mode/) and pair it with your mobile device through Bluetooth.
 You'll know you've paired the controller with your mobile device when its light remains lit after selecting the controller in the Bluetooth settings.

  As with PC, make sure you've connected the PS4 to the internet, and that you've signed in to your PSN account.
 Also, you'll need to connect your phone to Wi-Fi (mobile data will not work with the Remote Play app).
 Then, open the Remote Play app on your Android or iOS device and follow the steps below: